Kotlin/dokka/README.md

 ### HTML

-HTML is Dokka's default, stable and recommended format.
+HTML is Dokka's default, stable and recommended output format.
 You can see it in action by browsing documentation for [kotlinx.coroutines](https://kotlinlang.org/api/kotlinx.coroutines/).

 HTML format is configurable and, among other things, allows you to modify stylesheets, add custom image assets, change footer message and revamp the structure of generated HTML pages through templates.

-For more details and examples see [HTML format](TODO) topic.
+For more details and examples, see [HTML format](TODO) topic.

 ### Markdown